-In a workers’ comp case, whenever someone refers to medical maximum improvement (MMI), they are referring to the status of an injured worker.
-MMI means the employee will not improve more than he or she has already.
+In a workers’ comp case, whenever someone refers to maximum medical improvement (MMI), they are referring to the status of an injured worker and the progress of their recovery.
+MMI means the employee's recovery has reached a plateau and they are unlikely to continue to improve more than they have already, despite continued treatment or rehabilitation.

 When an injury occurs and an employee has reached a state where his or her condition can’t be further improved, the doctor will inform the patient that he or she has reached MMI.
 Once this point has been reached, the treating physician is essentially saying no other treatment can be done to help the patient improve apart from time.

-If you are receiving workers’ compensation benefits and reach MMI, your condition will be assessed.
+If you are receiving workers’ compensation benefits and reach MMI, your condition will be assessed by your treating doctor.
 Your doctor will then give you a disability rating.
-Depending on the rating, the doctor will advise your employer on what you should and should not be required to do at work in order to avoid exacerbating your injury.
+Depending on the rating, your doctor will advise your employer on what you should and should not be required to do at work in order to avoid exacerbating your injury.
 For example, if you have a back injury, you should avoid sitting down for extended periods of time or avoid lifting heavy items.

 Likewise, if your case has not been settled and your injury worsens within 2 years after reaching MMI, you should return to your doctor for assessment.
 The physician will determine whether your condition has deteriorated and if further treatment is necessary.

 If your physician determines you have reached MMI, or if your physician agrees with an employer-requested independent medical examination (IME) which concludes you have reached MMI, your total temporary compensation will be terminated effective on the date that your physician's approval.
 If your physician concludes that you are not fully healed and likely never will be, they may declare you have a permanent functional impairment which may entitle you to receive permanent disability benefits.